 Canada has strict standards for producing milk and they are among the highest standards in the world.
 These standards outline how dairy farmers take care of their animals as well as the safety and quality requirements for milk.
-Did you know that Canadian milk is tested to ensure that it does not contain antibiotics and is produced without artificial growth hormones?
+Did you know that Canadian milk is tested to verify that no trace of antibiotics is detected?
+And that it is produced without artificial growth hormones?
 Canadian dairy farmers are also proud of what they are doing to improve the sustainability of their farms and the milk they produce.
 Every day, dairy farmers are actively reducing their footprint and adopting responsible farming practices to use fewer resources to produce milk.
 With this commitment, we can conserve our natural resources and protect the ability of future generations to provide high-quality, sustainable, and nutritious milk for Canadians.